 This guiding principle naturally leads to Ruby’s inheritance of the Perl philosophy of having more than one way to do the same thing.
 This is the main difference between it and Python, as we’ll see later.
 This in turn means that a method can have multiple names, and this could lead to confusion for newbies.

 An often-touted superior feature of Ruby’s is its use of blocks.
 A block is a first-class object treated as a unit within the program.
-This ability makes the language very powerful, especially when combined with its other forte – functional programming and use of lambdas.
+This ability makes the language very powerful, especially when combined with its other built-in forte – functional programming and use of lambdas.
 Also, Ruby takes the OOP concept to its limit.
 In Ruby absolutely everything is an object; even global variables are actually represented within the ObjectSpace object.
 Classes and modules are themselves objects, and functions and operators are methods of objects.

 A quick list of features that work well in Ruby but not Python is listed below, and described in more detail here.